billhsu/jUART/README.md

 * `ser.send(char);` Send a byte to serial port

-Here is a echo test example, which is contained in the /example directory.
+Here is an echo test example, which is contained in the /example directory.
 ```
 <html>
   <head>